Why Companies are Moving from Traditional to Cloud-Based EDI

 Remember, cloud-based EDI offers significant advantages, but understanding the security considerations, migration process, and ongoing responsibilities is crucial for a successful and secure transition.

-Choosing the Right Cloud EDI Solution
+Choosing the Right EDI Solution: Cloud, On-Premises, or Hybrid

 Most businesses are not all that well-versed in EDI or EDI integration, and it's why so many today are moving toward cloud EDI solutions.
 By refocusing your employees' time on core business initiatives and leaving the tedium of EDI to the experts, you'll be able to more quickly execute on your important business goals.